ManuelFte/Ubuntu-server-as-remote-PC/README.md

 ## Description

-Bash script to turn an Ubuntu 20.04 server into a basic remote PC, with LXQt as desktop environment, and VNC access via an SSH tunnel.
+Bash script to turn an Ubuntu 20.04 server into a lightweight remote PC, with LXQt as desktop environment, and VNC access via an SSH tunnel.

 ![LXQt on Ubuntu 20.04](https://github.com/ManuelFte/Ubuntu-server-as-remote-PC/assets/68722732/d637c034-f532-4ad5-bb14-8c09b199fc68)